DzmitryUr/react-native-step-progress/README.md

-# react-native-step-indicator
+# react-native-step-progress

 A simple react-native implementation of step indicator widget compatible with the ViewPager and ListView.
+Package was cloned from [step-indicator](https://github.com/24ark/react-native-step-indicator) and changed to functional component and adopted to newest React/React Native versions.

 Features